 Do you have a frugal story to share with the ThriftyFun community?
 Submit your essay here: http://www.thriftyfun.com/post_myfrugallife.ldml

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!

 Thank you for sharing your story with us!
 You're good people.
 I think anyone would be lucky to have you as a friend. :-)

 Thanks for sharing your heart warming story.
 To make a positive difference in any ones life is rewarding.
 So many of our elders in this country are having to cut back or sometimes go without things we take for granted.
-I agree with you that "giving", should be an everyday gesture.
-What a wonderful world it would be.
-God Bless your ladies group.

 What a fabulous story!
 Your group truly knows the meaning of Christmas and Christian charity.

 That was a very nice thing for all of you to do.

 Faith in action is beautiful; the best gift you gave her was the safe place to express her fear.